 (b) notify the parties in writing accordingly.

 [Section 28 amended by No. 16 of 2011 s.
-128(6).]
+128(6); No. 55 of 2016 s.
+10.]

 29. Adjudicators: conflicts of interest

 (1) An appointed adjudicator who has a material personal interest in the payment dispute concerned or in the construction contract under which the dispute has arisen or in any party to the contract is disqualified from adjudicating the dispute.